I Was One of the “Half a Dozen Drunk Hippies” Thom Yorke Played a Secret DJ Set To

 And he stayed around for the whole weekend, right?
 He wasn’t just there to DJ and unintentionally keep the music news cycle running.

-Yeah. he was around all weekend.
-I was watching a band of kids play a set of acoustic covers and he was getting really into it, I mean, at any point he could have launched into the dance from the “Lotus Flower” video.
+Yeah.
+He was around all weekend.
+I was watching a band of kids played a set of acoustic covers and he was getting really into it, I mean, at any point he could have launched into the dance from the “Lotus Flower” video.

 What was the DJ set like?
 Did anyone lose their shit when they could see Thom Yorke was playing?